top of page

 The Purpose of a Book Landing Page

-Every landing page you build needs a single, crystal-clear purpose—most often to sell your book or gather reader emails.
-When you focus on one goal, you guide visitors straight to the action you want: clicking “Buy Now,” downloading a sample, or signing up for your list.
+Every landing page you build needs a clear purpose.
+Most often, this is to sell your book or gather reader emails.
+When you focus on one goal, you guide visitors straight to the desired action: clicking “Buy Now,” downloading a sample, or signing up for your list.

-Splitting attention kills conversions.
-If you scatter too many links, add lengthy bios, or embed unrelated widgets, readers click away.
-You’ll lose potential buyers faster than you can say “page abandonment.”
-A focused page keeps eyes on your pitch and thumbs on your CTA button.
+Splitting attention can kill conversions.
+If you scatter too many links, add lengthy bios, or embed unrelated widgets, readers will click away.
+You’ll lose potential buyers faster than you can say "page abandonment."
+A focused page keeps eyes on your offer and thumbs on your call-to-action (CTA) button.

 A common trap is treating your landing page like a mini-homepage or a long blog post.
 You might include your latest blog excerpt, social feeds, or links to all your titles.
-That turns a conversion tool into an information buffet, and hungry, discerning readers won’t fill their carts.
+This turns a conversion tool into an information buffet.
+Hungry, discerning readers won’t fill their carts in such a chaotic environment.

 ⪧ Actionable Tip

-Before you design a single element, ask yourself: What is the one action I want the visitor to take before leaving this page?
+Before you design any element, ask yourself: What is the one action I want the visitor to take before leaving this page?

 Keep that action front and center.
 If your goal is email collection, remove the “Buy Now” button or dim it in the background.
 If you’re selling, make the purchase CTA bold and eliminate distractions.
-This simple mindset shift ensures every headline, image, and button drives toward your conversion goal.
+This mindset shift ensures every headline, image, and button drives towards your conversion goal.

 Essential Elements Every Book Landing Page Needs